Particular/docs.particular.net/nservicebus/serialization/index.md

 It is possible to [use immutable types as messages](/nservicebus/messaging/immutable-messages.md).
 NServiceBus does not restrict this; It depends on the chosen serializer implementation if it supports deserializing to non public properties and/or using non-default constructors to initialize types.

-NOTE: On the wire it makes no difference if mutable or immutable message types are used.
+When messages are in serialized form "on the wire" it makes no difference if mutable or immutable message types are used.

-For example, the [Newtonsoft JSON Serializer](newtonsoft.md) by default supports immutable messages types.
+The [System.Text.Json serializer](system-json.md) and [Newtonsoft JSON Serializer](newtonsoft.md) by default support immutable messages types.

 ## Security